jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Only keep on your smart phone a small reasonable amount for your routine use and keep your main investments offline.
 If you have an important amount or CC you should transfer it in cold storage (paper wallet backed up and kept in safe and different location) that is how CC investors keep their funds.

 ## 9- How to spend CC?
-9.1. go to blockchain.info.
+9.1.
+Go to blockchain.info.
-9.2. scan the balance of your private key into your account or.
+9.2.
+Scan the balance of your private key into your account or.
-9.3. store your funds on your smartphone wallet (bitcoin litecoin ether dash dogecoin) to be spent later.
+9.3.
+Store your funds on your smartphone wallet (bitcoin litecoin ether dash dogecoin) to be spent later.

 ## 10- What are the regulatory compliance requirements?
-It depends on the contry. see https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory
+It depends on the country where the CC are used. see https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory

 ## REFERENCES